mgrahamjo/oat/README.md

 </form>`;
 ```

-After an event handler executes, the component will automatically be re-rendered.
+After an event handler executes, the component will automatically be re-rendered, *unless* the event handler returns `false`.

 `oat.event()` returns a function to which you can pass arbitrary data for use in your event handler.
 The DOM event will always be appended to the arguments sent to the handler.